aboutcode-org/aboutcode/docs/source/aboutcode-data/abcd.rst

 technology-neutral, normalized way.

 Why does this matter?
 Software and code are everywhere.
 FLOSS code is exploding with millions of components and packages.
-The data about this code is out there somewhere but getting it is harder than needed.
-This a problem of data normalization, aggregation and exchange.
+The data about this code is out there somewhere but getting it is often too difficult.
+This is a problem of data normalization, aggregation and exchange.

 Whether you consume or produce software, accessing and creating normalized data about your code and the code you use should be made